JakubKarolBrezina/HNS/mediapipe/README.md

-# Computer Vision – YOLO Object Detection & MediaPipe Pose Estimation
+# MediaPipe Pose Estimation

-This project demonstrates two computer vision applications:
-1. **Object Detection using YOLO (You Only Look Once)**
-2. **Human Pose Estimation using Google MediaPipe Pose Landmarker**

-Both applications work with images, videos, or real-time camera input and are intended for educational and experimental purposes.
+This project performs real-time human pose estimation using **Google MediaPipe Pose Landmarker**.
+It detects and tracks human body landmarks from a webcam or a video file.

 ---

-## 1. Project Overview
+## 1. Project Description

-### YOLO Object Detection
-YOLO is used for real-time object detection.
-The application detects common objects and people in images, videos, or webcam streams using pretrained models.

-### MediaPipe Pose Estimation
-MediaPipe Pose is used to detect and track human body landmarks in real time.
-The application visualizes a full body skeleton and estimates basic physical attributes.
+The application detects human body pose in real time and visualizes a full body skeleton based on detected landmarks.
+It also provides basic posture-related information such as distance, height estimation, and hand position detection.

 ---

 ## 2. Features

-### YOLO Object Detection
-- object and person detection
-- image, video, and webcam support
-- real-time inference
-- bounding boxes with class labels and confidence scores

-### MediaPipe Pose Estimation
 - detection of multiple people
 - tracking of 33 human body landmarks
-- full body skeleton visualization
+- real-time full body skeleton visualization
 - raised left and right hand detection
-- approximate distance from camera estimation
+- approximate distance from the camera estimation
 - approximate person height estimation
 - real-time FPS and average FPS display
 - works in low-light conditions